-With the exception of King, our last five governors — Martinez, Bill Richardson, Gary Johnson, Garrey Carruthers and Toney Anaya — were never legislators.
+With the exception of King, other governors going back to the '80s — Martinez, Bill Richardson, Gary Johnson, Garrey Carruthers and Toney Anaya — were never legislators.
 The last governor elected directly from the Legislature was Jerry Apodaca, a former senator from Las Cruces, in 1974.

 So why isn’t the Legislature a logical springboard to the governor’s mansion anymore?
 Maybe it’s because most voters are fairly satisfied with their own representatives and senators, but many tend to think of the rest of the state Legislature as a bunch of clowns or worse.
 Kind of like the way we feel about our own congressional representatives.